oto235/Automate-self-tries/README.md

 # Automate-self-tries
-Jason's attempts to write code for examples in the book Automate the Boring Stuff with Python to develop critical thinking skills with coding
+Jason's code for examples in the book Automate the Boring Stuff with Python by Al Sweigart to develop critical thinking skills with coding.